 Where to stay in Midtown

 - Luxury: The Whitby Hotel.
 An elegant, chic 5-star hotel just a few minutes away from Central Park.
 The floor-to-ceiling windows in each room allow you to enjoy wonderful views of the city from your bed.
 The hotel also features a bar and on-site restaurant, a fitness center and a book-lined drawing room.
+Click here to check the reviews, photos and availability.

 - Mid-range: CitizenM New York Times Square.
 An affordable hotel with everything you need.
 It’s pretty simple, they only have one room size, a self-check-in with staff on hand if you need assistance, a gym and a rooftop bar.
 This one is also perfectly located, very close to Times Square.
+Click here to check the reviews, photos and availability.

 - Budget: Nap York Central Park Sleep Station.
 A really nice hostel, funky, modern and above all clean.
 It has a 24-hour reception, a shared kitchen if you want to cook your own meals and comfortable pod-style beds.
+Click here to check the reviews, photos and availability.

 - Find all the Midtown hotels